This week we’re making a cover page for our scrapbook.

 I thought about the elements and decorations of my wedding.
 I had a green wedding, as in eco-friendly, but it was also green, as in the color.
 So that would obviously would be an important color throughout the entire album.

 Another major theme of my wedding was branches.
-I hand painted branches on the invitations, programs and lavender bags.
+I hand painted branches on the invitations, programs and the bags that held the lavender that guests threw at us.
 I also used branches for decoration.

 Note: Make sure the pen is completely dry before you try to erase the pencil!